TAO: Tolerance-Aware Optimistic Verification for Floating-Point Neural Networks

 where \(\textsf{canon}(\cdot)\) serializes raw tensor bytes, dtype, shape, and stride, forming the weight Merkle tree \(\mathcal{T}_w\) with root \(r_w\).

 \emph{Graph structure.} For each operator \(n\), the signature:

 captures kind, attributes, and topology (edges are implied by arguments).
 The leaf hash is \( \mathcal{H}_g(n)=\Hsh\big(\sigma(n)\big) \), forming the structure tree \(\mathcal{T}_g\) with root \(r_g\).
-This construction enables logarithmic-depth proofs, making on-chain verification feasible even for large models.
+This construction enables logarithmic-depth proofs, making fast verification feasible even for large models.

 To bind interfaces, we generate the commitment for inputs and outputs of \(S\):

 Model configuration (percentile grid \(P\) and thresholds \(\tau\)) is part of the commitment and cannot change mid-dispute.